scristobal/blogging/reactive-part1/post.md

 }
 ```

-Note the `from` and `to` methods, they both return a factory of `Observables` parametrised by event names to [receive](https://socket.io/docs/v4/server-api/#socketoneventname-callback) or [emit](https://socket.io/docs/v4/server-api/#socketemiteventname-args) data respectively.
+Note the `from` and `to` methods, they both return a factory of `Observables` with the event name as a parameter to [receive](https://socket.io/docs/v4/server-api/#socketoneventname-callback) or [emit](https://socket.io/docs/v4/server-api/#socketemiteventname-args) data respectively.
+The parameters `id` and `user` are self-descriptive and `onDisconnect` accepts a callback that will be executed upon the client’s disconnection.

+Under the hood, the Socket.IO server is protected by the [auth0-socketio](https://www.npmjs.com/package/auth0-socketio) middleware to mange authentication with the Auth0 identity provider.

 This connection object can be used to monitor connections activity: